How to deal with change and uncertainty

 But if it becomes a cycle of anxiety, it can affect our mental wellbeing, especially if we’re already struggling with mental health issues.

-But there are ways we can manage uncertainty to help us reduce stress and cope better.
+Luckily there are ways to manage uncertainty that reduce worry and stress.

-Here are 10 things you can do to help deal with change and look after your mental wellbeing in the face of uncertainty, as well as places you can go to get further free advice and support.
+Here are 10 things you can do to help deal with change and look after your mental wellbeing in the face of uncertainty.

 1. Take stock of how you feel

-Put time aside to examine your current situation and consider how you really feel, perhaps talking it through with someone you trust.
+Put time aside to examine your current situation and think about how you really feel, perhaps talking it through with someone you trust.